 To understand how much money these unauthorized sellers can make during these Amazon out of stock gaps, see the example below.
 Using the Keepa extension I chose a random top selling listing for a computer monitor.
 According to JungleScout this item sells around 9,384 items per month at $66.49 for $623,942 in monthly revenue.
 Below is the price history for the last year.

 That orange shading is all the times Amazon had this item in stock.
 The white gaps in the orange is when Amazon was out of stock and an FBA or FBM seller had the Buy Box.
 Let’s zoom in on one of those time periods.

 The last time Amazon was out of stock for this item was March 21st to March 26th of this year.
 The blue line represents the price of the item.
 You can see that the moment Amazon went out of stock, the price jumped $5-7 as the FBA sellers took the Buy Box.
 That is what online arbitrage looks like.
 Now how profitable were these 5 days for the FBA sellers?
 Let’s do the math. $623,942 divided by 30 days is $20,798 per day.
 Multiplied by 5 that is $103,990 and 1,564 units sold.
 That’s a nice 5 day turn out.
-Don’t allow unauthorized sellers to profit from your brand like this.
+Don’t allow unauthorized sellers to profit from your brand and ruin your brands value reputation like this.